cokeSchlumpf/ibm-docker-containers/README.md

 # IBM Docker Images

+## Dockerfiles

-This project contains several dockerfiles to create images for the following purposes:
+This project contains several Dockerfiles to create images for the following purposes:

 * `ibm/build` - A complete buildserver containing Jenkins, Artifactory and Gitlab.
 [More ...](./dockerfiles/build)
 * `ibm/cntlm-proxy` - An image which provides a NTLM based proxy such as cntlm for fast NTLM authentication proxy with tunneling.
 [More ...](./dockerfiles/cntlm-proxy)
-* `ibm/dev` - An image which can be used to run builds webapp maven projects with NodeJS during development.
+* `ibm/dev` - An image which can be used to run development tests and builds for web application Maven projects with NodeJS.
 [More ...](./dockerfiles/dev)
 * `ibm/http-server` - An image which provides installation-files via HTTP to build the other containers.
 [More ...](./dockerfiles/http-server)
 * `ibm/iib` - A container containing IBM Integration Bus v9 for development and testing.
 [More...](./dockerfiles/ibm-iib)
 * `ibm/wlp` - A container containing WebSphere Liberty Profile for running JEE Applications.
 [More...](./dockerfiles/ibm-wlp)